-$w_i \ge 0, \qquad i=1,\ldots,N$
+$$w_i \ge 0, \qquad i = 1, \dots, N$$

 The addition of this non-negativity constraint precludes negative values for the weights (that is, no short selling).
-The problem now is a quadratic programming problem similar to the ones solved so best optimal portfolio is elected that meets all of the constraints.
+The problem now is a quadratic programming problem similar to the ones solved so far, except that the optimal portfolio may fall in an unfeasible region.
+In this circumstance the next best optimal portfolio is elected that meets all of the constraints.